s-glass/reading-notes/401/class27.md

 - Templates: are HTML files with embedded Django template language that defines the presentation of the data.
 - URL config: maps URLS to views in the application.
 Defines routing for user requests and tells Django what view to use to handle a specific URL.

-The componenets interact with each other in the following ways:
+The components interact with each other in the following ways:

 - The URL configurations direct requests to the appropriate view, based on the URLs defined in the Django project.
 - The view functions process the requests, including data retrieval, manipulation, and template rendering.